Laverne Cox to debut as Madame Tussauds' first transgender wax figure

 The actress marked a milestone in the portrayal of transgender characters in the television series "Orange is the New Black", and was the first transgender actress to land an Emmy nomination for acting.

-"I am so deeply honoured to have been asked to be part of the Madame Tussauds legacy," Cox said in a statement published on Madame Tussauds' website.
+"I am so deeply honored to have been asked to be part of the Madame Tussauds legacy," Cox said in a statement published on Madame Tussauds' website.

-"When I think about being who I am, a black trans woman from a working class background raised in Mobile, Alabama, this honour feels even more improbable and extraordinary."
+"When I think about being who I am, a black trans woman from a working class background raised in Mobile, Alabama, this honor feels even more improbable and extraordinary."

 The museum said that it was proud to celebrate Cox's achievements and the impact she has made through raising awareness and her stance on equality and inclusion within the lesbian, gay, bisexual and transgender community.